clemsonciti/workshop-palmetto/_episodes/06-interactive.md

 ~~~
 {: .output}

 Please note two inportant things.
 First, our prompt changes from `login001` no `nodeXXXX`, where `XXXX` is some four-digit number.
-This is the number of the node that we got.
-The second one is the job ID, which is 631120.
+This is the number of the node that we got (in our case, 0193).
+The second one is the job ID, which is 631266.
 We can see the information about the compute node by using the `pbsnodes` command:

 ~~~
 pbsnodes node0193